-It’s not that you don’t have the idea; it’s that the big F word is standing in your way.
-FEAR.
-I spend a lot of time working with my clients on their fears and developing strategies they can use to move past the roadblocks that fear creates.
+It’s not that you don’t have the idea; it’s that the big F word is stand developing strategies they can use to move past the roadblocks that fear creates.
 This week I found an inspiring way to look at the fear that may be holding you back.

 If you are interested in Entrepreneurship or are ready to finally take the first step toward your ultimate goal, I found some wonderful advice from Jonathan Fields.
 Jonathan Fields is a multi-time health & fitness industry entrepreneur, entrepreneur-coach, speaker and writer; who started out in the career world as a lawyer.
 Wow, sounds like a long list!
 The length is actually an indication of someone who leads his life without fear.

 In a recent speech at the Tedx conference at Carnegie Mellon University he discussed how to “Turn Fear into Fuel”.
 He shared his decision to leave a successful law career to pursue his dream of opening a yoga center.
-It is a dream that not only came to fruition, but grew into one of the largest and most successful yoga centers in NYC.
-He often gets asked about how he overcame his fears and has an interesting way of helping others ask themselves the important questions about fear.
+It is a dream that not only came to fruition, but grew into one of the largest and has an interesting way of helping others ask themselves the important questions about fear.

 According to Fields what we often miss is asking ourselves how we will recover from failure vs. how doing nothing will feel.
 He suggests the following: